furf/now-serverless-mysql/README.md

 $ npm install --save-exact sql-template-strings
 ```

-Import the module into your API endpoint and tag your query.
+Import the module into your API endpoint and tag your SQL statement.

 _api/users/user.js_